zylx0532/pasztor.at/_posts/2013-04-26-dont-use-ftp-heres-why.md

 #### SCP/SFTP

 Unlike FTPS, which is FTP encapsulated in SSL, SFTP and SCP are tunneled through the SSH protocol, which is a single-connection encrypted protocol and used by sysadmins to access server consoles.
-For your average John Doe user there’s [WinSCP](http://winscp.net/){:target="_blank"}{:rel="noopener noreferrer"} which works almost exactly as the all-so-famous Total Commander (or you could just get the [SFTP plugin](http://www.ghisler.com/plugins.htm){:target="_blank"}{:rel="noopener noreferrer"}.
+For your average John Doe user there’s [WinSCP](http://winscp.net/) which works almost exactly as the all-so-famous Total Commander (or you could just get the [SFTP plugin](http://www.ghisler.com/plugins.htm).
 To enable SCP without giving users shell access, you can use mod_sftp for ProFTPd.
 In my experience it works very nicely and gives you a sufficiently secure environment so average users can’t wreak havoc on your server.

 #### rsync